Image depicts a person filling out an MSA

 by Brontë Schmit

-By nature, strategic spend management is an ongoing process.
+By nature, strategic SaaS management is an ongoing process.
 Selecting the right agreement will help signing parties ensure optimal vendor relationships, simplify future agreements, and speed up negotiations.

 What is a Service Level Agreement (SLA)?